Emergency Management Assistance Compact: History

 EMAC was proposed by former Florida Governor Lawton Chiles after 1992's Hurricane Andrew.
 It was formed in 1993, and in 1995 any state was allowed to join and the National Emergency Management Association was made the administrator.
 Following the 1996 consent of the 104th U.S. Congress to EMAC (PL-104-321), which is required by the Compact Clause of the U.S. Constitution for any compact between states, EMAC has grown to become a nationwide system for providing mutual aid.
 To be a member of EMAC, each state or territory legislature must have passed legislation which was signed into law, adopting the standard language of the Compact.
 Since at least 2003, all U.S. states, the District of Columbia, U.S. Virgin Islands, Puerto Rico, and Guam are members of EMAC.

 In 2004, EMAC was utilized during the response to Hurricanes Charley, Frances, Ivan, and Jeanne.
 Through EMAC, more than 800 state and local personnel from 38 states (including California, which was not an EMAC member at that time) were deployed to Florida, Alabama, and West Virginia.
 The cost was approximately $15 million in personnel, equipment, and National Guard expenditures.

 In 2005, EMAC was activated ten times in response to one wildfire, one flood, one tropical storm, two winter storms, and five hurricanes.
 Most striking, more than 65,000 personnel from 48 states, the District of Columbia, Puerto Rico, and the U.S. Virgin Islands were deployed under EMAC through the state emergency management agencies in response to Hurricanes Katrina and Rita.
 Total costs for the 2005 EMAC events are expected to exceed $840 million.

+In 2023, EMAC was utilized by Texas to request support from other states to help interdict drug and human trafficking near the Texas-Mexico Border under Operation Lone Star.
+In response, 14 other states sent National Guard and other personnel to participate in Operation Lone Star.